LukeHeuser/notes/Java/java_basics.md

 ### The Rules

 - There can be only one variable argument in a method
 - The variable Argument MUST be the *last* argument

+## Java's Nested Arrays

+An array element can actually itself be an array.
+It's known as a `nested array`